algorithmica-org/algorithmica/content/english/hpc/compilation/contracts.md

 There are 3 types of attributes — `expects`, `ensures`, and `assert` — respectively used for specifying pre- and post-conditions in functions and general assertions that can be put anywhere in the program.

-Unfortunately, this exciting new feature is not yet implemented in any major C++ compiler — but maybe around 2022-2023, we will be able to write code like this:
+Unfortunately, this exciting new feature is [not yet finally standardized](https://www.reddit.com/r/cpp/comments/cmk7ek/what_happened_to_c20_contracts/), let alone implemented in a major C++ compiler.
+But maybe, in a few years, we will be able to write code like this:

 ```c++
 bool is_power_of_two(int m) {